-In order to ensure that tap water is safe to drink, EPA prescribes regulations which limit the amounts of contaminants in water provided by public water systems.
-The table below lists all of the drinking water contaminants that we detected during the calendar year of this report.
+To ensure that tap water is safe to drink, the EPA prescribes regulations that limit the amounts of contaminants in water provided by public water systems.
+The table below lists all the drinking water contaminants detected during the calendar year covered by this report.
 Although many more contaminants were tested, only those substances listed below were found in your water.
 All sources of drinking water contain some naturally occurring contaminants.
 At low levels, these substances are generally not harmful in our drinking water.
 Removing all contaminants would be extremely expensive, and in most cases, would not provide increased protection of public health.
-A few naturally occurring minerals may actually improve the taste of drinking water and have nutritional value at low levels.
-Unless otherwise noted, the data presented in this table is from testing done in the calendar year of the report.
-The EPA or the State requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants do not vary significantly from year to year, or the system is not considered vulnerable to this type of contamination.
+A few naturally occurring minerals may improve the taste of drinking water and have nutritional value at low levels.
+Unless otherwise noted, the data presented in this table are from testing done in the calendar year of the report.
+The EPA or the State requires us to monitor for specific contaminants less than once per year because the concentrations of these contaminants do not vary significantly from year to year, or the system is not considered vulnerable to this type of contamination.
 As such, some of our data, though representative, may be more than one year old.
-In this table you will find terms and abbreviations that might not be familiar to you.
+In this table, you will find terms and abbreviations that might not be familiar to you.
 To help you better understand these terms, we have provided the definitions below the table.

-Contaminants MCLG or MRDLG MCL, TT, or MRDL Detect In Your Water nge High Sample Date Violation Typical Source Disinfectants & Disinfection By-Products (There is convincing evidence that the addition of a disinfectant is necessary for control of microbial contaminants) Haloacetic Acids (HAA5) (ppb) NA 60 1.1 NA NA 2022 No By-product of drinking water chlorination TTHMs [Total Trihalomethanes] (ppb) NA 80 10.5 NA NA 2022 No By-product of drinking water disinfection
+Contaminants MCLG or MRDLG MCL, TT, or MRDL Detect In Your Water nge High Sample Date Violation Typical Source Disinfectants & Disinfection By-Products (There is convincing evidence that the addition of a disinfectant is necessary for control of microbial contaminants.)
+Haloacetic Acids (HAA5) (ppb) NA 60 3.65 NA NA 2024 No By-product of drinking water chlorination TTHMs [Total Trihalomethanes] (ppb) NA 80 11.7 NA NA 2024 No By-product of drinking water disinfection